Publishing Agreements Explained: Consequences of Termination

 Before you sign: summary and next steps

 The end of a publishing agreement is just as important as its beginning.
-A well-drafted termination clause ensures clarity on rights, payments, and store pages.
-With the right protections in place, developers can avoid legal uncertainty and safeguard their game’s future.
+A well-drafted consequences of termination clause provides clarity on store pages, intellectual property, and unrecouped funding, and prevents developers from becoming dependent on publisher goodwill after the relationship ends.

 René Otto